Native support of Behat in PhpStorm includes:

 On the Test Frameworks page that opens, click in the central pane and choose the configuration type from the list:

-In local configurations, the default project PHP interpreter is used, see Default project CLI interpreters for details.
+In local configurations, the default project PHP interpreter is used.
+For more information, refer to Default project CLI interpreters.

 To use Behat with a remote PHP interpreter, choose one of the configurations in the dialog that opens: